federicomariamassari/udacity-rsend/README.md

 _Design a robot, house it inside your custom world, and program it to chase a white ball using ROS._

 Since the objective of this project was to chase an object, I designed a brand new world with enough space for a robot to roam around.
 The four-wheeled robot has a skid-steer design, which makes reaching the target white ball a much easier task.
-The robot veers and moves towards the object whenever it detects a white pixel {R=255, G=255, B=255}, while it stops when this is no longer the case.
-The ball-chasing logic is implemented using ROS and C++.
+The robot veers and moves towards the object whenever it detects a white pixel {R=255, G=255, B=255}, while it stands still whenever this is not (or no longer) the case.
+The ball-chasing logic is a ROS node in C++.

 __[Link to code](/projects/p2/catkin_ws/src)__